-The following discussion and analysis of the Company's financial condition and results of operations for the year ended April 30, 2021 should be read in conjunction with the financial statements of the Company for the years ended April 30, 2021 and April 30, 2020, together with the notes thereto.
-The MD&A supplements but does not form part of the audited financial statements of the Company.
+The following discussion and analysis of the Company's financial condition and results of operations for the three months ended July 31, 2021 should be read in conjunction with the financial statements of the Company for the three months ended July 31, 2021 and the year ended April 30, 2021, together with the notes thereto.
+The MD&A supplements but does not form part of the financial statements of the Company.
 The Company's financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").